-Dealers' information The main contribution of this paper consists in providing predictions that do not rely on specific assumptions regarding dealers' information about ω .
-Here, we depart from the canonical approach in the microstructure literature that consists in, first, assuming that dealers are equally uninformed and, second, focusing on the zero-profit Bayesian equilibrium consistent with this assumption.
+The main contribution of this paper consists in providing predictions that do not rely on specific assumptions regarding dealers' information about ω .
+Here, we depart from the canonical approach in the microstructure literature that consists in, first, assuming that dealers are equally uninformed and, second, focusing on the zeroprofit Bayesian equilibrium consistent with this assumption.

-By contrast, our purpose is to find a price formation strategy that is a Bayesian equilibrium for all possible specifications of information asymmetries across dealers, irrespective of whether these asymmetries are present and irrespective of how simple or complex these asymmetries might be.
+Our purpose is to find a price formation strategy that is a Bayesian equilibrium for all possible specifications of information asymmetries across dealers, irrespective of whether these asymmetries are present and of how simple or complex these asymmetries could be.
 That is, we focus on a strategy profile for dealers that forms a Bayesian equilibrium regardless of what each individual dealer knows about the fundamentals and whether other dealers are informed.
-In particular, each dealer might have specific private information about the state of nature ω ; he might have information about \tilde{e} , \tilde{v} , or both.
-Information about one or the other component makes no difference in a BFE.8 At any time, he might be uncertain about whether other dealers have received some private information.
-Nevertheless, each dealer will find it optimal to use the same pricing strategy.
-This type of equilibria is known as belief-free equilibria, formally defined below.
+Each dealer could have specific private information about the state of nature ω , i.e., about \tilde{e} , \tilde{v} , or both.
+Information about one or the other component makes no difference in a BFE.7 At any time, he could be uncertain about whether other dealers have received some private information.
+Nevertheless, each dealer finds it optimal to use the same pricing strategy.
+This type of equilibria is known as belief-free equilibria.
 In a BFE, each dealer's strategy must be a best-response, regardless of the true state ω .
-Hence, it is optimal irrespective of each dealer's belief about ω .
+Hence, it is optimal no matter what each dealer's believes about ω .